Collective Course Offerings

 Before registering, please note:

 Classes are open to 9th-12th graders.
 Although learning takes place collectively (across several grades), your own child's age and grade will determine the extent of, and the expectations placed on their work.
-Eighth graders are permitted to register, but please note that the reading level of the text, particularly for the History course, is at a high school/college level.

 There are no prerequisites to any of our courses.

-Class Registration minimum: 5 students.
 Registration is non-refundable except in the case of low enrollment.
 If we do not have enough students registered to offer the course, then all registration fees are returned to you.

 Each class offered may be counted for high school credit (varying amounts, which is explained and coordinated at your orientation meeting).
 Your child's instructor will work with you to recommend a grade and assist in recording their credits earned upon completion.
 Additional work outside of class expected and required for high school credit in every course.

 Friday Elective Courses are OPTIONAL and incur a separate tuition cost.
 Please note that you DO NOT need to attend HCA's High School Collective Courses to enroll in the Friday Electives Courses.
 However HCA high school students enrolled in the Monday/Wednesday courses will receive a discount on the Friday program.
 Please see our tuition page for more information!